villesci/quantmarineecolab.github.io/publications/index.md

 # In the pipeline (preprint and/or in review)

-Easton R. White, Merrill Baker-Medard, Valeriia Vakhitova, Samantha Farquhar, Tendro Tondrasoa Ramaharitra.
-Distant water industrial fishing in developing countries: A case study of Madagascar. [bioRxiv preprints](https://doi.org/10.1101/2021.05.13.444019)

-Zachary A. Schakner, Easton R. White, Amber Bellamy, Mridula Srivasanan.
-Detecting population trends in United States marine mammals.
-In review.

 Emily Beasley, Natalia Aristizabal, Erika Bueno, Easton R. White.
 Spatially explicit models predict coffee rust spread in fragmented landscapes. [bioRxiv preprints](https://www.biorxiv.org/content/10.1101/2020.10.16.343194v1).
+In review.

 Christine A. Ward-Paige, Easton R. White, Elizabeth MP Madin, and 25 others.
 A framework for mapping and monitoring human-ocean interactions in near real-time during COVID-19 and beyond.
 [OSF Preprints](https://osf.io/sxnu5/).
 In review at Marine Policy.